-We recommend the EPIC is flown in the middle of the weight range.
+We recommend pilots fly their wing in the middle of the weight range.

-If you fly the EPIC in the lower half of the weight range, the turning agility decreases and the glider will be more damped.
+If you fly in the lower half of the weight range, the turning agility decreases and the glider will be more damped.
 In strong turbulence the wing tends to deform and to collapse slightly more than with a higher wing loading.
-If you mainly fly in weak conditions you should consider flying the EPIC towards the lower end of the weight range.
+Only fly your wing lightly loaded if you fly in aerologically stable conditions, such as in the morning or evening.

-If you fly the EPIC in the upper half of the weight range, the agility and the stability in turbulence will increase.
+If you fly in the upper half of the weight range, the agility and the stability in turbulence will increase.
 Also the speed will increase slightly.
-The self-damping will decrease in turns, as well as after collapses, so if you fly in bumpy conditions and you want a dynamic flight characteristic you should go for the top of the weight range.
+The self-damping will decrease in turns, as well as after collapses.